Six Indiana Dunes Country Ideas for a Nontraditional Valentine’s Day

 4. Eat BBQ.
 You can find many barbeque spots on our website, but we have to recommend Smokey’s out on Highway 20.
 Bring cash because they don’t take cards.
 It’s worth it.
 Mmmm…brisket…

 5. Take out something new.
 Our Activities Guide lists all the restaurants in Dunes Country, and it shows which ones offer take out or delivery.
 So order to-go from a restaurant you’ve always wanted to try.
-Take it somewhere awesome like a winter picnic at the national lakeshore or home to binge on Netflix.
+Take it somewhere awesome like a winter picnic at the national park or home to binge on Netflix.

 6. Hit the beach.
 No seriously.
 It’s not just for summer.
 Bundle up tight and get a glimpse of what Lake Michigan looks like in winter.
 If you’re lucky, you might see some shelf ice formations (video below) or you’ll see some beautiful birds overlooked or hidden in other seasons.

 You must be logged in to post a comment.